Jump to topic

 Trainees are also given the opportunity to further develop their educator skills through lectures, electives and retreats offered by the Woodward Center for Excellence in Health Sciences Education.
 No matter your interest, we will work hard to find educational opportunities to support your goals.

-The Harrisburg/Hershey area is ranked 44th in the 2019 U.S. News “Best Places to Live” rankings.
+The Harrisburg/Hershey area is ranked 38th in the 2023 U.S. News “Best Places to Live” rankings.
 It is also within a short day’s trip to many major cities and attractions such as Baltimore (90 miles), Philadelphia (95 miles), Poconos Mountains (110 miles), Washington DC (135 miles), Shenandoah National Park (150 miles), New York City (160 miles), and Pittsburgh (215 miles).
 Learn more about the Hershey area here.

-This is an exciting time to live and train in central Pennsylvania at Penn State Children’s Hospital, and we hope you consider joining us!
+This is an exciting time to live and train in central Pennsylvania at Penn State Health Children’s Hospital, and we hope you consider joining us!

 Aaron R. Shedlock, MD, FAAP